 Aside from the obvious benefits – a strategic approach to pursue your practice development goals and a solid business case to justify your budget – a legal marketing plan can also have other positive, unintended consequences critical to a law firm’s success.
 It can be the first and most decisive step towards developing a meaningful mission and vision for the firm.
 As well, a marketing plan that accounts for the individual interests and talents of participants can tap into the motivation that’s critical for implementation.

-Despite the value of a marketing plan, it’s equally important to stay nimble and responsive, to reassess and adjust on a regular basis.
+Despite the value of a legal marketing plan, it’s equally important to stay nimble and responsive, to reassess and adjust on a regular basis.
 The right balance between formal planning and entrepreneurial spirit is key to minimizing risk and maximizing opportunity.